elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case09-buzzer.md

 ```
 ### Details for the code:

-1. Support modules are required by the importer.
+1.Support modules are required by the importer.
 The `board` module is a generic container for pin names. could use the `board` module to specify the pin to use.
 The `pwmio `module contains classes that provide access to basic digital IO.
 The `time` module contains functions for time settings.
 ```python
 import board
 import pwmio
 import time
 ```

-2. Set the pins used by the buzzer and use the syllable play function.
+2.Set the pins used by the buzzer and use the syllable play function.
 ```python
 piezo = pwmio.PWMOut(board.P0_A0, duty_cycle=0,frequency=440, variable_frequency=True)
 def play_note(note):